Heshan-Ratn/CW_OOP_w2082289/CLI_correct_Version/README.md

 ## Prerequisites

-- **Java**: The system is developed in Java and requires JDK 11 or later for compilation and execution.
+- **Java**: The system is developed in Java and requires JDK 22 or later for compilation and execution.
 - **IDE**: Any Java-compatible Integrated Development Environment (IDE) such as IntelliJ IDEA, Eclipse, or NetBeans.
+- **Git Bash**: For executing git commands effortlessly, [Video to install git Bash](https://youtu.be/7BOrUHFu44A?si=KdPgQ3YHGRl2_3kp)
 - **Gson** (for JSON parsing)
 - **log4j** (for logging)